fables-tales/rubyfmt/README.md

 entirety of [rspec/rspec-core](https://github.com/rspec/rspec-core) and not break any of the tests.

-**Rubyfmt implements basically no style opinions at the moment, and as such isn't really fit for day to day usage.
+**Rubyfmt currently just outputs valid ruby, and I haven't done much in the way of making it style things in any way that remotely mirrors what makes sense for ruby.
+As such isn't really fit for day to day usage.
 If you'd like to try it out though, you can check out the section below**

 ## Installation